 Careful writers choose words both for what they mean (that is, their dictionary meanings, or denotations) and for what they suggest (their connotations, or emotional associations).
 For instance, "slim," "scrawny," and "svelte" all have related denotative meanings (thin, let's say) but different connotative meanings.
 And if we're trying to pay someone a compliment, we better get the connotation right.

 Here's another example.
 The following words and phrases all refer to "a young person," but their connotations may be quite different depending, in part, on the context in which they appear: youngster, child, kid, little one, small fry, brat, urchin, juvenile, minor.
 Some of these words tend to carry favorable connotations (little one), others unfavorable (brat), and still others fairly neutral connotations (child).
-Calling a young person a brat lets our readers know at once how we feel about the rotten kid.
+But referring to an adult as a child can be insulting, while calling a young person a brat lets our readers know at once how we feel about the rotten kid.

-Working with the three passages below will help make you more aware of the value of choosing words carefully for what they imply or suggest as well as what they mean according to the dictionary.
+Working with the three passages below will help make you more aware of the importance of choosing words carefully for what they imply or suggest as well as for what they mean according to the dictionary.

 Each of the short passages below (in italics) is fairly objective and colorless, using words with neutral connotations.
 Your job is to write two new versions of each passage: first, using words with positive connotations to show the subject in an attractive light; second, using words with negative connotations to describe the same subject in a less favorable way.
 The guidelines following each passage should help you focus your revisions.

 A. Gus cooked dinner for Merdine.
 He prepared some meat and vegetables and a special dessert.

 (1) Describe the meal that Gus prepared, making it sound appetizing by using words with favorable connotations.

 (2) Describe the meal again, this time using words with negative connotations to make it sound quite unappealing.